|

 situation and that it does not, by its stance, endanger the financing of the necessary

-national investments.
 In Europe, the most important long-term aim of employment

 policy is to increase the rate of employment to the same level as that which exists in the